National Incident Management System: Background

-NIMS is the result of 40 years of work to improve interoperability in management of an incident.
-In the 1970s, different agencies at the local, state, and Federal levels got together and created FIRESCOPE, which is the precursor to NIMS.
-Incident Command System and Multiagency Coordination Systems are both part of FIRESCOPE. in 1982, the authors of FIRESCOPE and the NWCG created the National Interagency Incident Management System to help make different operational system guidelines applicable to any incident and/or hazard.
+NIMS results from 40 years of work to improve incident management interoperability.
+In the 1970s, different local, state, and Federal agencies got together and created FIRESCOPE, which is the precursor to NIMS.
+Incident Command System and Multiagency Coordination Systems are both part of FIRESCOPE.
+In 1982, FIRESCOPE and the NWCG authors created the National Interagency Incident Management System to help make different operational system guidelines applicable to any incident and/or hazard.
 Many communities adopted the NIIMS, but not everyone did.
-After 9/11, there was a need for more coordination and clearer communication among agencies, so the DHS started to expand upon FIRESCOPE and NIMS and created the first NIMS document releasing it in 2004.
+After 9/11, there was a need for more coordination and clearer communication among agencies, so the DHS started to expand upon FIRESCOPE and NIMS and created the first NIMS document, releasing it in 2004.

 Resource management

-Identifying and managing resources allows the incident commander to get the correct resources as needed.
-Identifying the resources can help the IC know that they exist and are ready to deploy for use.
+Identifying and managing resources allows the incident commander to obtain the correct resources as needed.
+It can also help the IC know that the resources exist and are ready to be deployed.

 Identifying and typing resources

-Identifying and Typing resources include finding the resources and making sure they are qualified and capable for the job.
-This process also involves finding out what the resources are most useful for.
+Identifying and Typing resources includes finding them and making sure they are qualified and capable of the job.
+This process also involves finding out what they are most useful for.